Everything You Need To Know About Laser Treatments for Rosy Skin

 • active or fragranced skincare

-• long-term use of steroid creams on the face may cause more severe rosacea and thread veins
+• long-term use of steroid creams on the face may cause more severe symptoms and thread veins

-Dermatologists can prescribe effective, targeted skincare for rosacea which is definitely a good start point for progressed cases.
+Dermatologists can prescribe effective, targeted skincare for rosy skin which is definitely a good start point for progressed cases.

-LYMA Skincare is a new category of proven skincare actives that support and strengthen your skin to effectively treat redness, sensitivity and inflammation.
+LYMA Skincare is a new category of proven skincare actives that support and strengthen your skin to effectively treat rosy skin, sensitivity and inflammation.
 It's the world's best performing two-step bioactive skin protocol addressing the root causes of skin aging including inflammation, an unbalanced skin microbiome and compromised skin barrier.

 • Quercevita™ is engineered to reduce inflammation through 14 revolutionary anti-inflammatory actions.
 Encased within an innovative delivery system, enables it to reach deeper layers of the skin, resulting in quicker and improved efficacy.